Pine Knot in McCreary County, Kentucky — The American South (East South Central)

 When serving in Va., he helped uncrate the Wright Bros. plane when it arrived for trials in 1908.
 After promotion to sergeant, Ward became engineer of U.S. Army Dirigible No. 1, Ft.
 Omaha.
 Later, he served in Signal Corps in Alaska & Philippines.
 Return to U.S., 1914.
 Commissioned as first lieutenant at start of WWI.
 He died Jan.
 7, 1965 & is buried in Dayton, Ohio.

 Erected 2009 by Kentucky Historical Society/Kentucky Department of Highways.
 (Marker Number 2300.)

 Location.
 36° 39.745′ N, 84° 26.373′ W. Marker is in Pine Knot, Kentucky, in McCreary County.
-Marker is at the intersection of U.S. 27 and Old U.S. 27 (State Highway Touch for map.
+Marker is at the intersection of U.S. 27 and Old U.S. 27 (State Highway 92), on the right when traveling south on U.S. 27.
 Marker is just north of the pedestrian overpass bridge across US 27 near the school.
+Touch for map.
 Marker is in this post office area: Pine Knot KY 42635, United States of America.
+Touch for directions.

 Credits.
-This page was last revised on June 16, 2016.
-This page originally submitted on May 7, 2010, by Lee Hattabaugh of Capshaw, Alabama.
-This page has been viewed 1,169 times since then and 18 times this year.
+This page was last revised on November 20, 2019.
+It was originally submitted on May 7, 2010, by Lee Hattabaugh of Capshaw, Alabama.
+This page has been viewed 1,246 times since then and 10 times this year.
 Photos: 1, 2, 3. submitted on May 7, 2010, by Lee Hattabaugh of Capshaw, Alabama. • Kevin W. was the editor who published this page.